mehulagg/gitlab/doc/user/profile/account/two_factor_authentication.md

 Logging in with 2FA enabled is only slightly different than a normal login.
-Enter your username and password credentials as you normally would, and you're be presented with a second prompt, depending on which type of 2FA you've enabled.
+Enter your username and password credentials as you normally would, and you're presented with a second prompt, depending on which type of 2FA you've enabled.

 ### Log in via a one-time password